LukasBanana/LLGL/README.md

 LLGL aims to be a thin abstraction layer for a wide variety of modern and legacy rendering APIs as well as a multitude of platforms targeting both desktop and mobile.
 LLGL provides close coupling with the underlying APIs for a rich feature set while also simplifying architectural hurdles.
-The library is written mostly in C++11 with the addition of a C99 and C# 6.0 wrapper.
+The library is written mostly in C++11 with the addition of a C99, C# 6.0, and Go wrapper.

 ## Documentation